sigmaboy/nopaystation_scripts/README.md

 A shell script collection which downloads nopaystation PS Vita stuff.
 There are several scripts.
 One to download all \*.tsv files of NoPayStation.
-The other are for downloading games, updates or all DLC of a PS Vita game.
+The other are for downloading games, updates or all DLC of a PS Vita game, PSM or PSP games.

 ## Supported Operating Systems
 * GNU/Linux